 "Kaizen is a mindset that should evolve into an integrated part of your personality" -- Troels Richter

-To develop your actions for success, you don’t have to always take large steps.
+To develop your actions for success, you don't always have to take significant steps.
 The Kaizen methodology is about doing little changes at a time.
 A group of change agents would supervise it.
-If necessary they will give improvement suggestions and organization will adapt with those.
+If necessary, they will give improvement suggestions, and the organization will adapt to those.

-Unlike Kaizen, in the normal process, usually, organizations get stuck in the solving process even if constantly monitor their improvement areas.
+Unlike Kaizen, in the normal process, usually, organizations get stuck in the solving process even if they continuously monitor their improvement areas.
 Months after month, the repetition of this futile attempt gets carried out without any sign of change.

-Toyota introduced the Kanban system on the 1950s.
-When Toyota’s Taiichi Ohno was observing a store, where they were following the practice of Today’s Kanban.
-In the store, only the needed amount of products came to audience sight not too much or too less.
+Toyota introduced the Kanban system in the 1950s.
+When Toyota's Taiichi Ohno was observing a store, where they were following the practice of Today's Kanban.
+In the store, only the needed amount of products came to the audience sight, not too much or too little.
 The store keepers would replace the product if the need changes or empty places appeared after selling.
-Toyota developed this mindset to the development process called “Just - In - Time” of product manufacturing.
+Toyota developed this mindset to the development process called "Just - In - Time" of product manufacturing.

 In today's Agile, Kanban is the tool to fulfill customer's orders on time.
 Kanban used in different development sectors, to compress the amount of work in progress according to the team's capacity.